Fractured Magic: Egil Interlude V

 As they settled into the term, Leandros made multiple attempts to befriend Roman Hallisey.
 He tried inviting Roman out with the rest of the students, tried striking up conversations with him between classes, and once, when he was particularly desperate, tried following Roman to the market so he could later “pretend” to run into him.
 The latter attempt had been the worst failure of them all: somehow, Roman had disappeared from Leandros’ sight after just one block.

 It frustrated Leandros.
-He was used to people who hid their emotions, but it sometimes seemed as if Roman didn’t even have emotions to hide.
-Sometimes, when Leandros looked at him, flat black eyes looked back.
+He was used to people who hid their emotions, but it sometimes he wondered whether Roman even had emotions to hide.
+Sometimes, when Leandros looked at him, the black eyes looking back were flat, empty.
 Whenever he was close to giving up, though, he’d catch a flicker of life—the way Roman smiled to himself when the professor got something wrong, the spark of anger that flared when the other students were being foolish, the thoughtful sadness that overtook him on rainy days.
 These flickers reminded Leandros of Home, when Roman had laughed, danced, and teased Leandros.
 They reminded him of the loneliness he’d glimpsed in Roman then.
 After that, he always doubled his efforts, because he knew that loneliness.
 It was the same as his own.

 His chance finally came in the form of a partner project.
 Leandros visited the classroom early to speak with the professor and ensure that when the assignments were read out, he and Roman would be paired together.
 Roman said nothing when the groups were named, but he’d shot Leandros a curious, appraising look, like he knew Leandros had rigged it but couldn’t prove it.
 They agreed to meet in Roman’s apartment on their next free day to work.
 Leandros told himself he wasn’t nervous about it, but when the day came, he couldn’t even pretend to maintain the lie.
 He was very nervous.